mukirana/devjoke/README.md

 `DEV`das

 ***
+To understand what recursion is, you must first understand recursion.

+***

 A SQL query goes into a bar, walks up to two tables and asks, "Can I join you?"